© 2012 By Bill Eddy, LCSW, Esq.and Donald Saposnek, PhD

-[The following is an excerpt from the new book “SPLITTING AMERICA: How Today’s Politicians, Super PACs and the News Media Mirror High Conflict Divorce” by Bill Eddy and Don Saposnek (HCI Press, 2012).
-You can order now at www.UnhookedBooks.com.]
+[The following is an excerpt from the book Splitting America: How Today’s Politicians, Super PACs and the News Media Mirror High Conflict Divorce by Bill Eddy and Don Saposnek.]

 Something nasty is happening in America.
 Have you noticed the trend?
 There’s more bullying, more incivility, more disrespect and even more relationship violence between us at home, at work, in our communities and in the news.
 And, it seems to be increasing rather than decreasing.

 We have noticed a pattern to this behavior that is all too familiar.
 It generally includes: